liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 ![Code 4a](https://github.com/user-attachments/assets/bc54b413-e109-4e2c-9f24-62c74f0a4458)

-The following will plot the amplitudes from each mic overlayed
+The following will plot the amplitudes from each mic overlayed:
 ```
 import matplotlib.pyplot as plt
 import numpy as np